-Caribbean Technological Consultancy Services (CTCS) is a network operated by the Private Sector Development Division (PSDD) of the CDB in cooperation with regional and National institutions, laboratories, industrial enterprises and consultants.
+Caribbean Technological Consultancy Services (CTCS) is a network operated by the Technical Cooperation Division of CDB in cooperation with regional and National institutions, laboratories, industrial enterprises and consultants.
 CTCS contributes to strengthening private sector capabilities by linking persons who have business and technical experience with businesses requiring consulting advice and assistance.
 Interventions are carried out under three (3) principal modes:

 - Direct Technical Assistance (facilitated by consultants)